Note: this is no longer an issue when using our new induction adaptor plate.

 We’ve seen that induction cookers can sometimes be a bit temperamental, turning themselves off before the 9Barista has got to temperature.
-This happens when the internal temperature sensor on the induction cooker gets triggered by the hot heat exchanger plate.
+This most commonly happens using the original heat exchanger plate.
+This is because the internal temperature sensor on the induction cooker gets triggered by the hot heat exchanger plate.
 It’s crucial that the 9Barista gets enough heat to work correctly, so there are a few things to try.

 - Some induction cookers have a setting which enable the user to set the stove to run at a maximum temperature, instead of a maximum power.
 Some customers have reported that their machines only work when their induction stove is set to certain settings, and it can take a little bit of trial and error to find the right setting.